| 7 min read

 v=DMARC1; p=reject; rua=mailto:[email protected]

 This record uses relaxed SPF alignment by default.
-Adding aspf=r would be redundant.
+Adding aspf=r is redundant.

 Confusing SPF passing with SPF alignment